 “Register” has the meaning that it has in the Births, Deaths and Marriages Registration Act 1998.

 [Section 92 inserted by No. 40 of 1998 s.
-6(12).]
+6(12); amended by No. 34 of 2004 s.
+251.]

-93. Persons or bodies to provide information to Director-General
+93. Persons or bodies to provide information to CEO

-(1) The Director-General may direct a person (including an association or body of persons, corporate or unincorporate) that conducts or has conducted adoption services, whether before or after the commencement of this Act, to give to the Director-General such information in relation to those adoption services, from the records in its custody, power or control, as the Director-General certifies in writing is required for the purposes of this Act.
+(1) The CEO may direct a person (including an association or body of persons, corporate or unincorporate) that conducts or has conducted adoption services, whether before or after the commencement of this Act, to give to the CEO such information in relation to those adoption services, from the records in its custody, power or control, as the CEO certifies in writing is required for the purposes of this Act.

-(2) A person is to comply with a direction of the Director-General under subsection (1).
+(2) A person is to comply with a direction of the CEO under subsection (1).

 Penalty: $10 000 and 12 months’ imprisonment.

+[Section 93 amended by No. 34 of 2004 s.
+251.]

 94. Preservation of records as to adoptions information

 (1) Records of proceedings in a court in relation to an adoption or proposed adoption are to be preserved, in so far as is practicable, indefinitely.

-(2) Where it is not practicable to keep a record referred to in subsection (1), the record may only be destroyed with the authority of the registrar of the court or other similar officer, after consultation with the Director-General.
+(2) Where it is not practicable to keep a record referred to in subsection (1), the record may only be destroyed with the authority of the registrar of the court or other similar officer, after consultation with the CEO.

-(3) The Director-General, a person (including a hospital or hostel or any other association or body of persons, corporate or unincorporate) that conducts or has conducted adoption services, whether before or after the commencement of this Act, or a person acting on behalf of such a person, who has in his, her or its custody, power or control, any document that records information in relation to an adoption or proposed adoption or the parties to such adoption, is to cause the document to be preserved for not less than 100 years from the day on which the document came into his, her or its custody, power or control.
+(3) The CEO, a person (including a hospital or hostel or any other association or body of persons, corporate or unincorporate) that conducts or has conducted adoption services, whether before or after the commencement of this Act, or a person acting on behalf of such a person, who has in his, her or its custody, power or control, any document that records information in relation to an adoption or proposed adoption or the parties to such adoption, is to cause the document to be preserved for not less than 100 years from the day on which the document came into his, her or its custody, power or control.

 Penalty: $10 000 and 12 months’ imprisonment.

-(4) If a person (other than the Director-General) referred to in subsection (3) ceases or has ceased the conduct of adoption services, the person is to cause any document in his, her or its power, custody or control of the nature referred to in subsection (3) to be transferred to the possession of the Director-General unless the person satisfies the Director-General that provision has been made for access to and safekeeping of the document under this Act.
+(4) If a person (other than the CEO) referred to in subsection (3) ceases or has ceased the conduct of adoption services, the person is to cause any document in his, her or its power, custody or control of the nature referred to in subsection (3) to be transferred to the possession of the CEO unless the person satisfies the CEO that provision has been made for access to and safekeeping of the document under this Act.

 Penalty: $10 000 and 12 months’ imprisonment.

 [Section 94 amended by No. 8 of 2003 s.
-50.]
+50; No. 34 of 2004 s.
+251.]

 Division 4 — Contact vetoes